 Kim has found a way to turn her grief into something positive by bringing compassion to others suffering through the loss of a pet.
 She also supports the fight against canine cancer, and is a face of hope for owners like herself.

 Funding research that advances our understanding of lymphoma, and possible treatments, is one way Morris Animal Foundation is giving hope to owners whose dogs are facing a cancer diagnosis.
-To learn more about our current studies, please visit Our Research.
+To learn more about our current studies, please visit Find a Study.
 To help in the fight against cancer, make a gift today to Morris Animal Foundation's Unite to Fight Pet Cancer campaign.
 Now through June 30, the Blue Buffalo Foundation will match your gift up to $50,000.